 Target shooting is largely conducted within clubs.
 These clubs will usually have guns and equipment so that beginners can try the sport at minimum expense.

-Air rifles and pistols are a popular and cost-effective way to enter the sport, but they should not be regarded only as an entry because they can be developed up to Olympic standard!
+Air rifles and pistols are a popular and cost-effective way to enter the sport, but they should not be regarded only as an entry because they can be developed up to Olympic standard.

 Another branch of this popular sport involves muzzle-loading rifles, muskets and shotguns, both flintlock and percussion (caplock), again using either genuine antique guns or modern replicas.
 These are shot at targets over greater ranges than the pistol.
 Muzzle-loading target rifles were originally shot at ranges from 100 to 1200 yards and the same competitions are available to enthusiasts today.

 There are very many different competitions that shooters can enter once they feel competent enough – from very simple short-range club competitions right up to Olympic standard.
-The great thing about the sport is that you can choose your own level of competition and compete against others of similar skill.
-In fact you compete against yourself every time by trying to improve your last score and aim eventually move up to a higher grade.
+The great thing about the sport is that you can choose your own level of competition and compete against others of a similar skill.
+In fact, you compete against yourself every time by trying to improve your last score and aim to eventually move up to a higher grade.